 Withdrawals up to the amount of QDE’s are not taxed, but any withdrawals beyond QDE’s must pay full income tax plus a 10% penalty.
 So it’s important to limit ABLE account withdrawals to QDE’s.

 When the beneficiary of an ABLE account dies, any money left in the ABLE account must be used to repay Medicaid for assistance provided to the beneficiary since the ABLE account was opened.
 For example, if Medicaid paid for doctor visits, hospital care, medicine or other health care, those expenses must be repaid from the remaining ABLE account balance before the ABLE account can go to anyone else.
+New Jersey Medicaid serves most participants through managed care organizations that impose a premium each month whether or not you use Medicaid that month.
+By the same token New Jersey Medicaid managed care organization monthly capitation premiums also may be subject to repayment by ABLE accounts.
+This is not a concern with third party special needs trusts (often called supplemental needs trusts).

 ABLE Account vs. Special Needs Trust